JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 - Throughput guarantee.
 The socket can be configured to provide a minimum throughput guarantee between sender and receiver.
 - Loss-free data transfer.
 The service will reliably transfer all data to the receiver, recovering from packets dropped in the network due to router buffer overflow.
 - Flow Control.
 The provided service will ensure that the sender does not send so fast as to overflow receiver buffers.
--  ```Best effort service.
+-  &#x1F449;```Best effort service.
 The service will make a best effort to deliver data to the destination but makes no guarantees that any particular segment of data will actually get there.```

 # 2.1-4 TCP SERVICE.